Self-Care Checklist – Free Printable

 This post summaries my quick self-care checklist.
 Go through each suggestion, and see if by the end you don’t feel a thousand times better.
 (Even if you don’t feel better, you might stop yourself from spiralling into an even worse mood.)

-(I’ve also written a follow-up post which is my depression self-care checklist.
-It’s a slightly different list, which is more targeted to people fighting off a more severe case of the blues.)
+(I’ve also written two follow-up posts: Firstly, a depression self-care checklist.
+It’s a slightly different list, which is more targeted to people fighting off a more severe case of the blues.
+Secondly, a self-care checklist for when you are sick.
+This one is when you have a cold/flu and need some extra self-care!)

 The suggestions run from low effort to high effort.
 Please feel free to stop at any point that works for you.
 Sometimes all I can manage is step one, and that’s a win right there! 🙂